How Law Firms Can Prevent Client Non-Payment

 Be Flexible About Payments

-Ideally, every client would you give you a lump sum at the beginning of the agreement that would adequately cover your costs even if you didn’t receive a single dollar more from them.
+Ideally, every client would give you a lump sum at the beginning of the agreement that would adequately cover your costs even if you didn’t receive a single dollar more from them.
 Realistically, though, this isn’t exactly feasible for everyone.

 One option is to have the client pay as much as they can up front and then establish an “evergreen retainer.”
 With an evergreen retainer, the client agrees to maintain a predetermined minimum balance in his trust account and replenish the funds in the account when they fall below that amount.
 Evergreen retainers allow clients to secure your services without enduring financial hardship while still allowing you to get started on their case without risking non-payment.